Noise (noise.jake.fun)

 Using locrian as the default is wild <https://github.com/ja-k-e/noise/blob/main/Sound.js#L26C6-L26...>

-by rav a few seconds ago
+by rav 9 months ago

 The default chords from left to right sound pretty standard in my ears: vii⁰, I, ii, iii, IV, V, vi - but maybe it's locrian if you take the leftmost chord to be the tonic, and a plain major if you take the second from the left to be the tonic?

-by arendtio an hour ago
+by arendtio 9 months ago

 To use it, do you have to add a mode parameter like so?